kenhkan/noflo-woute/README.md

 * status: the status code to set
 * headers: the response headers to be sent back
 * body: the body to be sent back
-* reqres: the request/response object
+* request: the request/response object

 ### Which way is best?